Voyager 1: Communication issues

+The probe still received commands from Earth, and was sending a carrier tone indicating it was still operational.
+Commands sent to alter the modulation of the tone succeeded, confirming that the probe was still responsive.
+The Voyager team began developing a workaround, and on April 20 communication of health and status was restored by rearranging code away from the defective FDS memory chip, three percent of which was corrupted beyond repair.

+Because the memory is corrupted, the code needed to be relocated, but there were no place for an extra 256 bits; the spacecraft's total memory is only 68 kilobytes.
+To make it work, the engineers deleted unused code, for example the code used to transmit the data from Jupiter, that cannot be used at the current transmission rate.
+All the data from the "anomaly period" is lost.
+On May 22, NASA announced that Voyager 1 "resumed returning science data from two of its four instruments", with work towards the others ongoing.
+On June 13, NASA confirmed that the probe returns data from all four instruments.

+In October 2024, the probe turned off its X-band radio transmitter that was used for communications with the DSN.
+It was caused by the probe's fault protection system that was activated after NASA turned on one of the heaters on October 16.
+Fault protection system lowered the transmission rate, but the engineers were able to find the signal.
+Later, on October 19, the transmission stopped; the fault protection system was triggered once again and switched to the S-band transmitter, that was previously used in 1981.
+NASA reported that the team reactivated the X-band transmitter and then resumed collecting data in mid-November.

+Between 4 May 2025 and February 2026, Deep Space Station 43 in Canberra—the only antenna capable of sending commands to Voyager 1 and 2—will be offline for major upgrades, with only limited operational windows in August and December 2025.
+This created a critical deadline for engineers to revive backup roll thrusters before any full loss of communication.

 Future of the probe

 Remaining lifespan

 In December 2017, NASA successfully fired all four of Voyager 1's trajectory correction maneuver (TCM) thrusters for the first time since 1980.
-The TCM thrusters were used in the place of a degraded set of jets to help keep the probe's antenna pointed towards the Earth.
-Use of the TCM thrusters allowed Voyager 1 to continue to transmit data to NASA for two to three more years.
+The TCM thrusters were used in the place of a degraded set of jets to help keep the probe's antenna pointed towards Earth.
+Using the TCM thrusters allowed Voyager 1 to continue transmitting data to NASA for two to three more years.

 Due to the diminishing electrical power available, the Voyager team has had to prioritize which instruments to keep on and which to turn off.
 Heaters and other spacecraft systems have been turned off one by one as part of power management.
 The fields and particles instruments that are the most likely to send back key data about the heliosphere and interstellar space have been prioritized to keep operating.
 Engineers expect the spacecraft to continue operating at least one science instrument until around 2025.